 9 One link between the discussion of disequilibrium effects in Section III and the equations presented in this section should be noted.
 Although three labor supply equations have been estimated (equations 5, 6, and 7), no equation explaining the supply of jobs has been estimated.
-The difference between the supply of labor as reflected in TLF{1t} , TLF{2t} , and $MOON_t$ and the demand for labor as reflected in $JOBF{t}$, $JOBGC_t$, and $JOBGM_t$ is the unemployment variable $U_t \cdot U_t$ is thus indirectly affects by both the hours and labor constraint variables, The hours constraint variable directly affects JOBF_t through its effect on the price variable PF_t .
+The difference between the supply of labor as reflected in TLF{1t} , TLF{2t} , and $MOON_t$ and the demand for labor as reflected in $JOBF_t$, $JOBGC_t$, and $JOBGM_t$ is the unemployment variable $U_t \cdot U_t$ is thus indirectly affected by both the hours and labor constraint variables.
+The hours constraint variable directly affects two of the three labor supply variables, and the labor constraint variable indirectly affects $JOBF_t$ through its effect on the price variable PF_t .

 It should be stressed that this approach is not the only way that one might try to account for disequilibrium effects.
-One alternative approach would be i) specify an equation explaining the supply of jobs to the firm sector $(say, JOBF_t^S)$, ii) postulate that the observed number of jobs is equal to the minimum of the supply and demand $(JOBF_t = min[JOBF_t^S])$, $JOBF_t^D$, and iii) use some of the recent econometric techniques that have been developed for estimating markets in disequilibrium to estimate the equations.
+One alternative approach would be i) specify an equation explaining the supply of jobs to the firm sector (say, $JOBF_t^S$), ii) postulate that the observed number of jobs is equal to the minimum of the supply and demand $(JOBF_t = min[JOBF_t^S], JOBF_t^D]$, and iii) use some of the recent econometric techniques that have been developed for estimating markets in disequilibrium to estimate the equations.
 Whether an approach like this would provide a better explanation of the data than has so far been achieved with the present approach is clearly an open question.